LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   `notifications.displayToolName`.
 - Structural status identifies the active structural, document/root, or typed context and reports the target's position.
-A heading-backed context reports its authored H1–H6 level; an unheaded context reports its one-based canonical hierarchy level, with the document or scoped root at level 1.
-Typed contexts are overlapping routes rather than tree nodes, so their status reports the corresponding level of the underlying structural context that Shift+Up/Down returns to.
-The persistent status does not name previous or next horizontal contexts; attempted boundary commands still report unavailable relationships.
+A heading-backed context reports its authored H1–H6 level; an unheaded context does not invent a heading level.
+  Vertical movement from an unheaded context enters the authored level ladder from its shallowest or deepest available edge without deriving a rank from DOM nesting.
+Typed contexts are overlapping routes rather than tree nodes, so their status reports an authored level only when the underlying structural route has one.
+The persistent status does not name horizontal contexts; attempted boundary commands still report unavailable relationships.
   It reports applicable typed routes as a bounded count. `Shift+Escape` closes the visual surface without moving focus or disabling its visually hidden